 Global health policy and development cooperation: continuing the Swiss success model

-By Stefan Germann, Botnar Foundation, and Ilona Kickbusch, Graduate Institute for International and Development Studies
+By Stefan Germann, Fondation Botnar, and Ilona Kickbusch, Graduate Institute for International and Development Studies

 Never before has Switzerland provided more money to fight AIDS, tuberculosis and malaria worldwide than for the next three years.
 It is reaffirming its commitment to a global health policy.
 But the approach lacks coherence.